VirulentArc/openrgb-asrock-rx9070xt-steel-legend-plugin/README.md

 # OpenRGB ASRock RX 9070 XT Steel Legend Plugin

-OpenRGB plugin for controlling the RGB lighting on the **ASRock Radeon RX 9070 XT Steel Legend** GPU on Linux.
+OpenRGB plugin for controlling the RGB lighting on the **ASRock Radeon RX 9070 XT Steel Legend** GPU.

 This plugin exposes the card as one normal OpenRGB device and also adds a plugin tab for reliable per-channel control.